How Do You Prove Security Awareness Is Working?

 Reporting is far more valuable operationally.
 When an employee reports a phishing email, they help security teams detect threats earlier and protect others.

-High performing awareness programs track defensive behavior, not just failures.
+High performing awareness programs track defensive behavior as well as failures.

 2. It hides disengaged users